Rolex Precision Chronometer 18ct Pink Gold, 1943

 The strap fitted is a new high-quality black Hirsch Crocodile strap, with a Rolex pink gold plated buckle.
 We feel contrasts nicely with the watch, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish, here.

-The watch comes complete with a Rolex presentation box, as shown.
+This watch comes complete with a Rolex presentation box.

 A beautiful, rare, and highly collectable vintage gold watch from horology’s most famous name, which will provide an excellent financial investment as well as be something to use, wear, treasure and enjoy!